Quickly exit

 A caseworker at a crime victims assistance centre (CAVAC) can provide all the information you need, and can even accompany you to the police station.

-If you have suffered domestic or sexual violence, the service Rebâtir (in French only) This hyperlink will open in a new window. provides 4 hours of free legal advice at 1 833REBÂTIR (1 833 732-2847).
+If you have suffered domestic or sexual violence, the service Rebâtir provides 4 hours of free legal advice at 1 833REBÂTIR (1 833 732-2847).

-If criminal charges are laid in your case, the prosecutor responsible will perform all the necessary actions in court during the criminal court process.
+If criminal charges are laid in your case, the prosecuting attorney responsible will perform all the necessary actions in court during the criminal court process.

-• the person accused of the crime, or that person’s lawyer, asks the judge to obtain or use documents containing your personal information;
+• the person accused of the crime, or that person’s lawyer, asks the judge to obtain or use documents containing your personal information when prosecuting for sexual assault;

 • the defence lawyer wants to present as evidence, at trial, information about your sexual behaviour that is not specific to the charges.